 But one can’t discuss God of War without mentioning how downright brilliant the combat is.
 The new Leviathan Axe controls perfectly, with a neat “recall” ability allowing you to summon it back into your hand after throwing it, and the moves you can pull off after filling out your skill tree only make each encounter feel more varied and unique.
 Not to mention the fact that the entire game is one continuous camera shot — it truly is one of the most impressive PS4 games to date.

 Read our full God of War review

-With the Dark Souls series at the height of its popularity, From Software and director Hidetaka Miyazaki worked with Sony to offer the PlayStation 4 its own exclusive take on the formula.
-Bloodborne is a faster and more aggressive type of Souls game, prioritizing quick movement and nearly constant attacks in order to take down the many terrifying enemies plaguing Yharnam.
-Though the game only really supports one play-style, it’s balanced so well – and the bosses are so entertaining – that you won’t notice the loss of variety.
+With the Dark Souls series at the height of its popularity, FromSoftware and director Hidetaka Miyazaki worked with Sony to offer the PlayStation 4 its own exclusive take on the formula.
+Bloodborne is a faster and more aggressive type of Souls game, prioritizing quick movement and nearly constant attacks to take down the many terrifying enemies plaguing Yharnam.
+Though the game only really supports one play style, it’s balanced so well – and the bosses are so entertaining and well designed – that you won’t notice the loss of variety.

-It helps that Yharnam is the most creative and gorgeously realized world From Software has ever created, blending Victorian-era architecture and classic enemies with Lovecraft-inspired monsters that are nothing short of terrifying.
+It helps that Yharnam is the most creative and gorgeously realized world FromSoftware has ever created, blending Victorian-era architecture and classic enemies with Lovecraft-inspired monsters that are nothing short of terrifying.
 Even when you win a battle, you’re always scared of what’s around the next corner.
 Fans have been pleading for a follow-up and we’re hoping it happens sooner rather than later.